graphitedesignlabs/WaterTricorder/DESIGN-NOTES.md

 microscope and/or spectrometer and classify the type and density of toxic components in the water, such as [Tensorflow Lite](https://www.tensorflow.org/lite/microcontrollers).

-**Power** - it should be as low power as possible, and operate only briefly to take a reading and transfer data.
+**Power** - it should be as low power as possible, and operate only briefly to take a reading, display results, and transfer data.
 Ideally solar with no need for battery charging.

 **Enclosure** - it should look awesome.